Arkansas Identity Documents

 Step 3: File Paperwork with the Court

-The Petitioner should submit the notarized Petition and other paperwork at the Clerk's Office of their local Circuit Court and pay the filing fee (or request a fee waiver using the In Forma Pauperis form linked in Step 2).
-The filing fee may vary from Court to Court, but is typically about $165.00.
+You should submit the notarized petition and other paperwork to the clerk's office at your local circuit court and pay the filing fee (or request a fee waiver using the In Forma Pauperis form linked in Step 2).
+The filing fee may vary but is typically about $165.00.

 Step 4: Attend Hearing (If Applicable)

-At a hearing, the judge may ask the Petitioner questions about their name change, including their reasons for changing it.
+At a hearing, the judge may ask questions about the petition, including reasons for changing it.
 If a hearing is scheduled, the Petitioner should consider consulting with an attorney or calling the Arkansas Law Help helpline (1-888-540-2941) in advance.

-If the Court grants the name change, the Petitioner should proceed with changing their identity documents as described below.
+If the Court grants the name change, the Petitioner should proceed with updating their identity documents.
 If the Court denies the name change, the Petitioner should contact an attorney or the Arkansas Law Help helpline to determine what options are available to them.

 In order to change a minor's name, the minor's parent or guardian must file the petition on the minor's behalf.
 This requires filing a Cover Sheet, a Petition for Change of Name-Minor, and an Order for Name Change with the local Circuit Court.
 The petition must be notarized before filing.
 Some counties have additional requirements, such as a Disposition Sheet.
 There is no requirement for publication of notice in a newspaper.
 The Court may or may not schedule a hearing — this varies by county.